Chapel House, Twickenham

 Chapel House, now No. 15, Montpelier Row, Twickenham, is a house in Greater London, England.
 The house has also been called Tennyson House and Holyrood House.
 It was occupied at one time by Alfred Tennyson, and poet Walter de la Mare lived in the same row nearly a hundred years later.
 The house was owned for many years by musician Pete Townshend, principal songwriter of The Who.

 Description

 Chapel House is a three-storey brick house in early Georgian style, built in about 1721 for retired naval officer Captain John Gray.
+It takes its name from the private Montpelier Chapel built for Gray in about 1727.
+The chapel building was demolished after collapsing in 1941.

 The row features red window dressing and variations in doorways.
 The interior of No. 15 includes pine-panelled rooms and two carved wooden staircases.
 It has five thousand square feet of living space in the main house and a 150 ft-long walled garden with a small cottage at the end.
 The cottage is thought to have been built around 1921 as an artist's studio.